Animal Behavior College Reviews & Success Stories

 Honors Graduate, ABC Certified Dog Trainer

-My path to becoming an ABC Certified Dog Trainer started when I had to put my pit bull, Duke, in a rehabilitation program.
-I had rescued him from fighting, and consequently, he had aggression issues towards other dogs when food was around.
+My path to becoming an ABC Certified Dog Trainer started when I had to put my Pit Bull, Duke, in a rehabilitation program.
+I had rescued him from fighting, and consequently, he had aggression issues toward other dogs when food was around.
 The prospect of being able to rehabilitate an animal from such a behavior absolutely amazed me.
-So I started reading more about dog behavior.
+So, I started reading more about dog behavior.
 The amount of information out there is staggering.
-The more I read and learned the more interested I became.
-As time went on I came to a decision.
+The more I read and learned, the more interested I became.
+As time went on, I came to a decision.
 I would become a dog trainer.
 So, I did my research, and everywhere I looked, I saw ABC’s logo.
-I put in an inquiry and got a call from admissions the next day.
-I enrolled and just weeks later, I received my books and materials in the mail.
+I put in an inquiry and got a call from Admissions the next day.
+I enrolled and, just weeks later, I received my books and materials in the mail.

 Betsy Thompson, ABCDT